-Section 16(a) of the Exchange Act requires our directors, executive officers and anyone holding 10% or more of a registered class of our equity securities to file reports with the SEC showing their holdings of, and transactions in, these securities.
-Based solely on a review of copies of such reports we received, we believe that during 2014 all its reporting persons filed such reports on a timely basis.
+Section 16(a) of the Exchange Act requires our directors, executive officers, and anyone holding 10% or more of a registered class of our equity securities to file reports with the SEC showing their holdings of, and transactions in, these securities.
+Based solely on a review of copies of such reports we received, we believe that during 2017 all its reporting persons filed such reports on a timely basis, with the exception of one delinquent Form 4 for Mr. Penn that was filed on March 26, 2018 due to an administrative error and one delinquent Form 4 for Mr. Tecotzky that was filed on March 26, 2018 due to the same administrative error.